The IGR range of field and market studies

-Environmental and behavioural ergonomics – People are the focus
+Environmental and behavioral ergonomics - People are the focus

-This includes both work aids created in accordance with the principles of “environmental ergonomics” and those measures that achieve a (greatest possible sustainable) impact on people towards more healthy behaviour, with the principles of so-called “behavioural ergonomics”.
+This includes both work aids created in accordance with the principles of "environmental ergonomics" and those measures that achieve a (greatest possible sustainable) impact on people towards more healthy behavior, with the principles of so-called "behavioral ergonomics".

-These may be conditions such as a more ergonomic design of the workplace that induce healthier behaviour or that also simply have a didactic influence towards healthier behaviour.
-For example, in the form of special training measures, targeted visualisation (and thus simplification) of instructions, of an improved user guidance system – a key term being software ergonomics – or the optimisation of operating instructions, etc.
+These may be conditions such as a more ergonomic design of the workplace that induce healthier behavior or that also simply have a didactic influence towards healthier behavior.
+For example, in the form of special training measures, targeted visualization (and thus simplification) of instructions, of an improved user guidance system - a key term being software ergonomics - or the optimisation of operating instructions, etc.

 Studies provide answers

-An observation of the above-mentioned effectiveness during an examination over a period of time then follows immediately.
+An observation of the above-mentioned effectiveness during an examination over a period of time then immediately follows.
 How effective are the measures over longer periods?
-Are these significant changes and improvements in behaviour able to have an effect?
+Are these significant changes and improvements in behavior able to have an effect?

 How are the measures assessed by employees, superiors and also occupational health management staff, the HR or Industrial Safety departments?